 The literature does suggest that common responses include the "startle" or "fright" response and, ultimately, habituation.
 It has been reported that the intensities and durations of the startle response decrease with the numbers and frequencies of exposures, suggesting no long-term adverse effects.
-The majority of the literature suggests that domestic animal species (e.g., cows, horses, chickens) and wildlife species exhibit adaptation, acclimation, and habituation after repeated exposure to jet aircraft overflights and associated noise, including sonic booms.
+The majority of the literature suggests that domestic animal species (e.g., cows, horses, chickens) and wildlife species may exhibit adaptation, acclimation, or habituation after repeated exposure to jet aircraft overflights and associated noise, including sonic booms (see Overview of Wildlife Responses to Noise in this subsection).